Alabama flag

 Helmets to Ensure Protection

 Helmets should not be only for motor vehicles.
 Alabama laws require that people aged below 16 years must wear a protective helmet whenever they are riding a bicycle or taking a ride on a bicycle as a passenger.
-It is not mandatory but recommended to wear helmets, even for adults.
+For adults, it is not mandatory but recommended to wear a helmet.
 Any crash can result in severe head injury.
 A basic helmet can save your life.

 ‘I Share the Road’